csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Luke Skywalker
+# Experiment - Kanan Jarrus

-Baseline experiment for Gal 1 model with In-Silico-Loop
+Child of experiment Luke Skywalker for Gal 1 model with In-Silico-Loop

+The change from Luke Skywalker is:
+* The input stimulus was stepped with 10 steps (rather than 72 as in Luke Skywalker).

 * Each	run	executed	10	loops
 * Using	gal1	no-delay	model